carpentrycon/carpentryconhome-proposals/CCatHome_Regional_Host_Guide.md

 #### General instructions

 - Check what [types of sessions](https://github.com/carpentrycon/carpentryconhome-proposals/blob/master/README.md) you have agreed to lead
-- Double check [the conference page](https://2020.carpentrycon.org/schedule/) and confirm with [the taskforce](https://2020.carpentrycon.org/task-force/) for your session's schedule
+- Double-check [the conference page](https://2020.carpentrycon.org/schedule/) and confirm with [the taskforce](https://2020.carpentrycon.org/task-force/) for your session's schedule
 - Find [the Etherpad for your session](https://pad.carpentries.org/carpentryconathome) and edit details as needed to share with your attendees

 #### Before the sessions

-- Your regional host should contact with you the connection details for your session
+- Your regional host should contact you with the connection details for your session
-- Please check the agenda and add the details in your calendar
+- Please add the agenda and relevant details in your calendar
 - Please let the CarpentryCon @ home taskforce and your regional host know if any changes in your session have been made after the approval of your proposal, and if at all you don't want to record your session
 - Please read the [Zoom Instructions](https://docs.google.com/document/d/1_7vxMtcqdn8s-zYOG6THnxZvs4uYmfJUySjNVeVFj98/edit?usp=sharing) and test you Zoom account
 - Connect with your session helpers to plan your session
 - If possible, please put materials for your session on your personal or the CarpentryCon @ Home proposal repository (by a pull request): [https://github.com/carpentrycon/carpentryconhome-proposals](https://github.com/carpentrycon/carpentryconhome-proposals)
-- If possible, publish your slides and other materials on Zenodo, FigShare or other open platforms.
+- If possible, publish your slides and other materials on Zenodo, FigShare, or other open platforms.
 - Add more details and customise the shared notes / collaborative documents prepared by the task force.
 Make sure the document contains links to all relevant resources.
 - Link any additional details for your session in the shared notes (you should have received an Etherpad link from your regional host)
 - Double-check the schedule and arrive at the call minimum 10 minutes before the event to test your connection, webcam, and headphone